Previous Next

 (d) The provisions of this subsection (4) shall not apply to the sharing of information by a state institution of higher education police department to authorized university administrators pursuant to section 23-5-141, C.R.S.

-(4.5) (a) The name and any other information that would identify any child victim of offenses, alleged offenses, attempted offenses, or allegedly attempted offenses identified in paragraph (b) of this subsection (4.5) or under paragraph (c) of this subsection (4.5) shall be deleted from any criminal justice record prior to the release of such record to any individual or agency other than a criminal justice agency or the named victim or victims designee, when such record bears the notation CHILD VICTIM required by this subsection (4.5).
+(4.5) (a) Except as otherwise provided in this section, the name and any other information that would identify any child victim or any child witness of offenses, alleged offenses, attempted offenses, or allegedly attempted offenses shall be deleted from any criminal justice record prior to the release of the record to any individual or agency other than a criminal justice agency, the named child victim or child victim's designee, the named child witness or child witness's designee, or except when shared pursuant to subsection (4.5)(d) of this section.
+This subsection (4.5)(a) does not apply to criminal justice records that solely involve traffic offenses.

-(c) A criminal justice agency or custodian of criminal justice records shall make the notation CHILD VICTIM on any record of official action and on the file containing such record when the official action involves a child victim when:
+(c) A criminal justice agency or custodian of criminal justice records shall make the notation "CHILD VICTIM" or "CHILD WITNESS" on any record of official action and on the file containing the record when the official action involves a child victim or child witness when:

 (d) This subsection (4.5) does not apply to the sharing of information between: